Borucice Formation: Sedimentological evolution

 On the Częstochowa region the sequences IX and X are developed mostly as alluvial, meandering river deposits with subordinate lacustrine lithofacies.
-The Deltaic deposits are found on the Suliszowice 38 BN Borehole and the arki 89 ¯ borehole, and show how these delta deposits were preceded by a short-lived brackish-marine ingression associated with lagoonal mudstones and heteroliths.
+The Deltaic deposits are found on the Suliszowice 38 BN Borehole and the arki 89 borehole, and show how these delta deposits were preceded by a short-lived brackish-marine ingression associated with lagoonal mudstones and heteroliths.
 The mudstone layers show high boron, along with the presence of pyrite concretions and more abundant Fodinichnia.
 The local delta episode is reported from the depositional sequence IX, while the sequence X is developed as alluvial deposits (sandstones with trough cross bedding and rich plant fossils) with some intercalations of lacustrine deposits.

 On the Pomerania region the formation starts with a depositional sequence IX that begins with a common erosional surface seen on the Mechowo IG 1 borehole exposed by medium-to-fine-grained sandstones with trough cross bedding and horizontal bedding, that come from a series of from alluvial channels to distributary channels on depositional subsystems.
 It is overlaid by sediments composed by mudstone and heterolithic lithofacies that point to a rise in the level of the local water, but unclear if derived from a sea ingression or from alluvial floodplain deposits, delta plain deposits or, delta-front deposits.
 There are present coarsening-upwards cycles as well as slightly elevated boron content, which point to the dominated deposition of a delta.
 The Depositional sequence X is composed mostly of a thin sedimentary package of coarse alluvial sediments resting on the erosional surface and topped with a thin mudstone bed with the Paxillitriletes phyllicus spore.

-Stratygraphic profile
+Profile

 The profiles recovered between Aleksandrów Kujawski and Rogoźno on the Kuyavian-Pomeranian Voivodeship the Borucice Formation is known as the top of the sandstone series.
 There level is composed mostly by an admixture of coarse grain sandstone, which mark the beginning of a new sedimentary cycle.
 It has inserts of clayey Clay loupes present as a subordinate role.
 Is disposed along the Krogniewice series, composed of sandstones, in its main mass probably containing only thin and rarely broken clay inserts, while in the uppermost part there is abundant inserts.
 This part of the highest level is the equivalent of multiple phases of levels VI A and VI B in the vicinity of Kiodawa.
 Apparently, there is a lack of VI C level flashers in Krogniewice, which are eroded before the Aalenian level.
 Locally, the border section Middle/Lower Jurassic wasn't worked and the location of it wasn't completely solved.
 The Borucice Formation has a thickness here of 100–150 m.
 Overlaying the formation, is covered with transgression Aalenian sea sediments, where the transition, if exists, is gradual and small.